saraginov/learn-go/goServers/readme.md

 Go follows a simple rule that states functions, variables, data types, struct fields, etc. that begin with an uppercase letter are public, whereas if they begin with a lowercase they are private.

+Author (Mihalis T.) did not specify what is considered public and what is considered private.
+From what I remember from go play ground "public" means it can be imported from other files or packages (I don't remember which)
+this: <https://tour.golang.org/basics/3>, a name is exported if it begins with a capital letter.
+When importing a package, only its exported names can be referred to.
+Un-exported names are not accessible from outside the package.